Directives๐Ÿ”—

 class NewDirective(Directive, locations=[DirectiveLocation.FIELD_DEFINITION], extensions={"foo": "bar"}): ...

-Directive extensions are made available in the GraphQL Directive extensions after the schema is created.
-The Directive itself is found in the extensions under a key defined by the DIRECTIVE_EXTENSIONS_KEY setting.
+Directive extensions are made available in the GraphQL directive extensions after the schema is created.
+The Directive itself is found in the GraphQL directive extensions under a key defined by the DIRECTIVE_EXTENSIONS_KEY setting.

 A Directive can optionally have a number of DirectiveArguments defined in the class body.
 These define the arguments that can or must be used with the directive.
 A DirectiveArgument always requires input type of the argument, which needs to be a GraphQL input type.